farigys/clef-erisk/README.md

 collect_bottom_user_text.java: collects text for users with low number of posts

+collectBasicInfo.java: collects activity period and wait time for positive and negative users

 convertTextToIndex.java: converts text files into indexed files based on a dictionary

+createCuiDictionary.java: Creates a complete CUI dictionary with all semantic types for SNOMEDCT-US

 createDictionary.java: creates a dictionary based on the training file